-If you’re in Vancouver to visit family, shop or need to be near the airport, south Vancouver/Richmond is the ideal location for you.
+If you’re in Vancouver to visit family, shop or need to be near the airport, south Vancouver/Richmond is the ideal location for you and one of the great places to stay near Vancouver.
 Hotels are much less expensive than downtown and you’ll find excellent shopping in this area.
 Oakridge Centre offers an upscale boutique shopping experience as does McArthur Glen Designer Outlet Mall near the airport.

 Visitors who enjoy Asian cuisine will appreciate the thriving restaurant scene in Richmond.
 It features some the best Asian food in North America (according to the New York Times!).

 Highlights of South Vancouver/Richmond

 - Oakridge Shopping Centre and McArthur Glen Designer Outlet Mall